Change in Covid Response Team Policy/Practices

 More detailed information is available in the 22-23 Communicable Disease Epidemic/Pandemic Response Plan

-(2) Second, keep in mind that the service is not a hospital/24-hour service.
+(2) Second, keep in mind that the service is not a hospital or a 24-hour service.
 We provide primarily non-urgent care that is associated with the regular business hours of the college (8:30 to 4:30 Monday through Friday, August through May).
 So if you are in an emergency situation, you MUST get help via emergency services, 911, a local emergency room, or your psychiatrists' after-hours hotline.
 (More emergency information can be found on this page).

 (3) Finally and most importantly, here is how you make contact and request on-campus counseling services.
 Email esundermeier@kcai.edu.
 Title your email “Counseling Request” and paste in the information below: